Supply chain transformations stall when teams commit to the wrong decision at the wrong stage.

 What you get

-• visibility of the risks, assumptions, and trade-offs that matter at this stage
+• visibility of the assumptions and trade-offs shaping performance.

 The aim is not to tell you what to choose, but to help you choose well.